KDN (San Francisco): KDN

 The Leo J. Meyberg Company operated two early radio stations: KDN in San Francisco and KYJ in Los Angeles.

 Beginning in late 1912, radio communication in the United States was regulated by the Department of Commerce.
-Initially there were no formal standards for which stations could make broadcasts intended for the general public, and after World War One stations under a variety of license classes, most commonly Amateur and Experimental, began making regularly scheduled programs on a limited basis.
-In order to provide common standards for the service, the Commerce Department issued a regulation effective December 1, 1921 that stated that broadcasting stations would now have to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".
+Initially there were no formal standards for which stations could make broadcasts intended for the general public, and after World War I stations under a variety of license classes, most commonly Amateur and Experimental, began making regularly scheduled programs on a limited basis.
+In order to provide common standards for the service, the Commerce Department issued a regulation effective December 1, 1921, that stated that broadcasting stations would now have to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".
 On December 8, 1921 a broadcasting station license with the randomly assigned call letters KDN was issued to the Leo J. Meyberg Company, for operation on 360 meters.
 A few months later the station received an additional authorization to transmit on the 485-meter "market and weather" wavelength.

 Initially the 360 meter wavelength was the only "entertainment" frequency available, so stations within various regions had to create timesharing agreements to assign individual operating slots.
 An August 1922 schedule reported KDN operating 11:00-12:00 noon, 1:00-2:00 p.m., 4:30-5:30 p.m., and 7:00-7:15 p.m. daily, plus 10:00-11:00 a.m.
 Sunday, 8:30-9:00 pm.
 Monday, and 7:30-8:30 p.m.
 Thursday.
-By November 1, 1922 there were twelve "San Francisco Bay District" stations sharing time on 360 meters, with KDN allocated 1:00-2:00 p.m. and 4:30-5:15 p.m. daily, plus 8:30-10:00 p.m.
+By November 1, 1922, there were twelve "San Francisco Bay District" stations sharing time on 360 meters, with KDN allocated 1:00-2:00 p.m. and 4:30-5:15 p.m. daily, plus 8:30-10:00 p.m.
 Sunday and 8:00-9:00 p.m.
 Friday.

 The Meyberg company soon decided to end its broadcasting activities.
 In late March it was announced that "Another popular station call is about to make its last bow to the radio public.
 This is KDN, owned and operated by The Leo J. Meyberg company, and located on the Fairmont Hotel in San Francisco.
-After April 1, Hale Brothers station, KPO, [now KNBR] which is supported financially by the Pacific Radio Trade association as a community broadcasting center, will take over the Fairmont Hotel's programs, which are given by the Fairmont Hotel orchestra."
+After April 1, Hale Brothers station, KPO, which is supported financially by the Pacific Radio Trade association as a community broadcasting center, will take over the Fairmont Hotel's programs, which are given by the Fairmont Hotel orchestra."
 The licenses for both KDN and Meyberg's Los Angeles station, KYJ, were subsequently deleted on May 1, 1923.